Burglary Prevention Toolkit

 RESOURCES TO SHARE ONLINE AND VIA SOCIAL MEDIA

-Buzzfeed, the home of lists, has ‘21 cheap and effective tricks to keep your home safe’.
-It’s a US list, so not 100% relevant, but a useful list nonetheless.
+- – Buzzfeed, a US list, has ‘21 cheap and effective tricks to keep your home safe’.

-The Police have created their own official website to help householders protect their properties and possessions from thieves.
-Called Secured By Design, it also contains sections for businesses, construction sites, and security products providers as well as private residents, but the section on securing your home is comprehensive and full of good advice.
-See www.securedbydesign.com.
+- – Secured By Design, a website to help householders protect their properties and possessions designed by the Police, contains sections for businesses, construction sites, and security products providers as well as a comprehensive section on securing your home.

-This film on Youtube shows an actual burglar breaking into a home in the UK before being caught red-handed by police.
+- – Youtube film shows a burglar breaking into a UK home before being caught by police.

-In this film, three convicted burglars share tips of their trade in a crime prevention video produced by the police in Columbus, Ohio.
+- – Convicted burglars share tips of their trade in a crime prevention video.

-In January 2015 a covert cameraman spent a day with notorious burglar and thief Ricky Jones, following him around Havering in east London to produce this film for the Metropolitan Police.
+- – A covert cameraman spent a day with notorious burglar to produce this film for the Metropolitan Police.

-The Manchester Evening News has filmed an interview with a burglar about vulnerabilities he looks out for in people’s homes.
+- – The Manchester Evening News has filmed an interview with a burglar about vulnerabilities he looks out for in homes.